asmcleod/EigenProbe/README.md

 </p>

 > **Learn more:**
+>
-> `EigenProbe.RotationalMoM` implements an efficient method of moments for bodies of revolution according to the standard text:
+> &emsp;`EigenProbe.RotationalMoM` implements an efficient method of moments for bodies of revolution according to the standard text:
 >
 > * Gibson, W. C. *The Method of Moments in Electromagnetics*; Chapman and Hall/CRC: Boca Raton, FL, 2008. https://doi.org/10.1201/9781420061468.